Escalon Car Accident and Personal Injury Lawyer

 - Loss of Consortium: When an injury from an accident causes damage to the marital relationship, the injured individual and/or the spouse may be able to claim the loss of spousal interaction and support.
 The inability to conceive children may also be reclaimed.

-- Lost Wages: Those who are injured in accidents are often unable to return to work for some time.
-This can make it stressful for the injured person and their family, especially if he or she is the primary provider for the household.
-An experienced Escalon personal injury attorney can work to reclaim past wage loss on the injured individual’s behalf.
-This can help provide the injured party with peace of mind while they recover from their injury.
+- Lost Wages: Those injured in accidents are often unable to return to work.
+This can make it stressful for the injured person and their family, especially if they are the primary provider for the household.
+An experienced Escalon personal injury attorney can work to reclaim past wage loss on the injured individual's behalf.
+This can help provide the injured party with peace of mind while recovering from their injury.

 - Pain and Suffering: These are the intangible damages suffered after a traumatic accident.
 They include anxiety, lack of sleep, nightmares, emotional stress, and inconvenience associated with being injured in an unexpected collision.
-Although no amount of money can eliminate the mental anguish and emotional suffering caused by the incident, injured people may collect compensation for the traumatic experience they endured under California law.
+Although no money can eliminate the mental anguish and emotional suffering caused by the incident, injured people may collect compensation for the traumatic experience under California law.

 - Property Damages: These are awarded when a collision causes damage to property such that it must be replaced or repaired.
 In the case of a bicycle or pedestrian accident, the injured party may seek reimbursement for the cost to repair or replace personal property such as clothing, glasses, and watches.

-A: The intersections in Escalon that have seen a higher-than-average number of auto accidents from 2015 to 2017 include:
+These Escalon-area intersections have seen a higher-than-average number of auto accidents: